 NYIT has made a limited number of grants available based on financial need.
-For maximum consideration, students must file their FAFSA form by the March 1 priority date at www.fafsa.gov.
+For maximum consideration, students must file their FAFSA form by the March 1 priority date at fafsa.ed.gov.
 Amounts vary annually depending on the student's financial need and the availability of funds.
-Students must be making satisfactory academic progress toward their degrees, be enrolled full time in courses applicable to their degree program for the semester awarded, and show financial need as evidenced by their FAFSA.
+Students must be making satisfactory academic progress toward their degrees, be enrolled full-time in courses applicable to their degree program for the semester awarded, and show financial need as evidenced by their FAFSA.

 Eligibility for NYIT institutional scholarships and grants is limited to students whose campus location is Manhattan, Old Westbury or online.
-The NYIT Grant cannot be used for summer periods of attendance or for intersession-only periods.
-Eligibility criteria can be viewed at nyit.edu/financial aid/scholarships/nyit.
+The NYIT Grant cannot be used for summer periods of attendance, or for intersession-only periods.
+Eligibility criteria can be viewed at Financial Aid - NYIT Scholarships.

 Additional sources of assistance may be available through outside organizations or other state agencies.
-Visit nyit.edu/financial_aid/scholarships for more information about private scholarships and online scholarship search engines.
+Visit Financial Aid - Scholarships, Grants & Self-Help Aid for more information about private scholarships and online scholarship search engines.